 Are you looking for a job in a Japanese company?
 A resume is vital in applying for a job – it will either get you hired or rejected.
 Of course, you want to get the employer’s attention according to how Japanese people do.
 So how can you make an effective resume that will get an employer’s attention in Japan?

-You might have created your own resume, but a Japanese resume is not what you used to have.
+You might have created your own resume, but a Japanese resume is not what you are generally used to.
 Worry no more!
 We will teach you how to do it.
-But first, we will discuss what resume employers usually require from applicants.
-Of course, we don’t want you to commit the same mistake others have made, and so we include some points that you need to keep in mind – just keep reading.
+But first, we will discuss what employers usually require from applicants regarding their resume.
+Of course, we don’t want you to commit the same mistake others have made, and so we have included some points that you should keep in mind.

-There are two (2) common resumes that Japanese people know.
+There are two (2) common types of resumes that Japanese people use.
 These are the following:

-Rirekisho is a document that looks like, but not exactly the same, what is commonly known as bio-data in some countries, a form that you can download online or buy from convenience stores.
-It is considered as the traditional type of resume usually required by companies from applicants with little to no work experience like students who are looking for part-time jobs and fresh graduates.
+Rirekisho is a document that looks like, but is not exactly the same as what some may know as bio-data (a form that you can download online or buy from convenience stores).
+It is considered to be the traditional type of resume usually required by companies from applicants with little to no work experience like students who are looking for part-time jobs and fresh graduates.

 This type is inspired by Western countries.
 Many consider this as the modern type of resume where you can write the details in your own style.
 Japanese companies require this type of resume from applicants who have been working for several years, to best understand their acquired skills and experiences.
 Aside from the detailed work experience, having a shokumukeirekisho will also allow applicants to include in their resume the projects they have handled, the tools they have used, and the tasks they have experienced doing in line with the job they are applying for.

 These resumes are written in the Japanese language, so the question goes as to how to write these types of resumes.

 - Attached photo.
 Other nationalities don’t like attaching photos to their resume but in Japan, it is a requirement and it is normal for applicants to abide by what is required.
 This will also be helpful to recruiters to assess your application even before meeting you, according to the job requirement.